 About the course

-A key aim of the Imperial Graduate Medicine programme is to identify and train the academic clinicians of tomorrow and, as such, is particularly suited to those students who are interested in pursuing a career in academic medicine.
+A key aim of the Imperial Graduate Medicine programme is to identify and train the academic clinicians of tomorrow, and as such is particularly suited to those students interested in pursuing a career in academic medicine.

 The first two years of the course focus on science and foundation clinical skills, with tailored opportunities to pursue research and scholarship.
 Years 3 to 5 follow years 3, 5 and 6 of the six-year programme, with students exempted from the BSc Honours year.